- £397 per week

 Shop: 1 mile Pub: 1 mile Coast: 9 miles

-NOTES: This property does not accept Sunday changeovers.
-No smoking.
-No pets allowed, sorry.
-WiFi provided.
-Important information about internet usage.
-Mobile reception varies.
-Information about mobile phone coverage.
+NOTES: Please note this cottage is not suitable for infants, therefore this property doesn't accommodate infants.
+Sunday changeovers are not accepted, no short breaks, no smoking, WiFi provided, Mobile reception varies.
 USB charging points in all rooms.
 Washing machine is available for guests use in the shared laundry room.

 Snappers is a wonderful, warm and cosy cottage with glorious views.
 The attention to detail is perfect and the welcome was very warm.
 Total peace and relaxation!